Rettend/starlight-plugin-icons/PLAN.md

   - The exported `presetStarlightIcons` function in `src/uno.ts` will return a `Preset` object.
   - This preset will contain a `safelist` property that reads the `.material-icons-cache/material-icons-safelist.json` file.
   - It will also merge the necessary `presetIcons` configurations for Iconify and material icons.
-- **Component Overrides:** The integration will use the `starlight.components` configuration to override `Card`, `FileTree`, and `Sidebar`.
+- **Component Overrides:** The integration will use the `starlight.components` configuration to override `FileTree` and `Sidebar`.
 This is a clean, officially supported method for extending Starlight.
+User-facing components like `Card` and `IconLink` will be exported for manual import.

 ## 6. Minimal Setup Guides